On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Introduction

 We use the linear and nonlinear shallow water equations (SWE) as the mathematical model for wave propagation, although our approach could be extended easily to other one- or two-dimensional models (e.g.\ Boussinesq).
 The SWE are a coupled system of equations for non-dispersive travelling waves where the wavelength $\lambda$ is much larger than the ocean depth $h$, allowing averaging over the depth.

+Previous work on variational data assimilation schemes for the SWE include Stefanescu et al.~\cite{Stefanescu/etal:2015}, who compare three reduced-order approaches to initial condition estimation, projecting the dynamical system onto subspaces consisting of basis elements representing the characteristics of the expected solution and subsequently using these low-order models as surrogates for the original system in the optimization process.
+While this is a novel approach for the given problem, their fundamental objective is improving computational efficiency.
+In contrast, our focus is on the structure of the observation operator and its effect on the convergence of the gradient-based solution of the underlying optimization problem.
+Our aim is to find the minimum observational information required to correctly reconstruct the initial conditions, whereas they do not address the choice of observation operator in their analysis.

+Similarly, Lacasta et al.~\cite{Lacasta/etal:2017} also focus on computational issues, addressing the memory requirements of solving an adjoint system where information about the physical system is stored at all times.
+They compare a brute-force Monte Carlo method with gradient-based optimization utilizing the adjoint equations.
+Results are gauged by the number of simulations required to converge to the desired state.
+Analysis of optimal locations and/or the numbers of sensors to record water depth is not performed; indeed, they use a single observation point.

+In summary, any overlap between this work and the afore-mentioned studies is limited to the derivations of the adjoint system and the gradient formulation, which are well known.
+We emphasize that the observability-type criterion derived in this study presents a significant addition to the previous works which aimed to quantify and improve computational efficiency.

 For simplicity, we focus on the one-dimensional (1D) problem defined on the real line, so that the space variable $x \in \RR$.
 The prognostic variables are height $h(x, t) = H + \eta(x,t)$, where $H$ is the average depth and $\eta(x,t)$ is the perturbation of free surface, and velocity $u(x,t)$.
-We will adhere to the convention that symbols $\phi$, $f$ and $\tilde{\phi}$ represent some generic initial data, the ``true'' initial data and its optimal reconstruction, respectively.
-We will consider the shallow water system
+We consider the shallow water system

 and its linearized version